Dart Valley, Devon, UK – 5th to 8th June 2020

 “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing.” – Arundhati Roy

-We are delighted to announce our first Way of Nature Women’s programme: a special opportunity to rest, reconnect, and revel in the power of the wild woman.
+In 2020 we are delighted to host our third Way of Nature Women’s programme: a very special experience to support rest, reconnection, and opening up to the power of the wild feminine.

 This programme will be set around a camp next to the river Dart in the exquisite Dart valley.
 The journey will weave in and out of Dartmoor, ancient woodland, enchanted moss-covered boulders, lichen-encrusted tree trunks and pools of crystal clear water to swim and delight in.
 All the while the journey will be supported by the flow of the river as she twists, turns, rushes and drops into serene stillness.

 – Awareness training (rooted in relaxation, presence and energy practices)

 – 24 hours solitude time in wild nature

 – Reintegration training

 The programme will include conversations, night journeys, poetry, meditations, nature connection activities and a constant flow of exploration through the woods and the deserted moorland.
 The group will cook together and sleep under the stars.